-After a few days of searching in shops and all over the internet I realised that it wasn’t as bad as I had originally thought though…phew!
-I found plenty of gluten-free alternatives for times when I craved a treat and started to enjoy creating recipes from the naturally gluten-free foods too.
+After a few days of searching in shops and all over the internet I realised it wasn’t as bad as I had originally thought though…phew!
+I found plenty of gluten-free alternatives for times when I craved a treat, and I started to enjoy creating recipes from the naturally gluten-free foods too.

 It felt so great to finally be able to make a meal without dreading eating it!

-Although I’m far from mastering living gluten-free yet, I’ve come a long way since January and I definitely feel so much better than I did 6 months ago.
+Although I’m far from mastering living gluten-free, I’ve come a long way since January and I definitely feel so much better than I did 6 months ago.

 I will post some of my new recipes soon so you can try them and let me know what you think, but for now I just wanted to let you all know the beginning of my journey so that if any of you are diagnosed with the same intolerance then you hopefully won’t freak out.